The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 Of the 139 species of snakes in Costa Rica only 22 species are venomous.
 The biggest buzz however is always made about poisonous snakes.
 Many myths and misunderstandings exist in Costa Rica and people tend to kill them just precautiously.
 But even the most venomous snakes will only strike at humans if they are threatened. *

-Snakes belong to an intact eco-system as they play an important role in controlling other animal populations.
-Don't kill them!
+Snakes belong to an intact eco-system.
+They play an important role in controlling other animal populations.
+Do not kill them!

 Length: up to 4.6 meter